 If you have been removed from the U.S., you are barred from reentering the country for a set number of years or perhaps permanently, depending on why you were removed.
 Illegal (or attempted illegal) reentries to the U.S., in certain situations, also make you permanently inadmissible.
-To be admitted to the U.S. while the bar still applies, you must file for and obtain an I-212 waiver.
+To be admitted to the U.S. while the bar still applies, you must file for and obtain an I-212 waiver or Consent to Reapply.

 Sections 212(a)(9)(A)(i) and (ii) of the Immigration and National Act state that foreign nationals who have been ordered removed may not be readmitted to the U.S. until they have stayed abroad for 5, 10 or 20 years.
 An aggravated felony conviction, however, creates a permanent bar.